cakephp/docs/en/development/configuration.rst

 .. php:staticmethod:: readOrFail($key)

-Reads configuration data just php:staticmethod:: read but expects to find a key/value pair.
+Reads configuration data just :php:method:`Cake\\Core\\Configure::read` but expects to find a key/value pair.
 In case the requested pair does not exist, a RuntimeException will be thrown.

     Configure::readOrFail('Company.name');    // Yields: 'Pizza, Inc.'